wunanpty/Reactivities/README.md

 - React Final Form

-## Built a Web API in .Net Core with Clean Architecture using the CQRS + Mediator pattern.
+### Built a Web API in .Net Core with Clean Architecture using the CQRS + Mediator pattern.

-CQRS: Command Query Responsibility Segregation pattern.
-CQRS is more concerned about the flow of our data.
+- CQRS is Command Query Responsibility Segregation pattern.
-Commands are going to use our domain and our persistence layer to update our database.
-Query only concerned with retrieving data from the database.
 Implementing CQRS in your application can maximize its performance, scalability, and security.
 The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.
+- CQRS is more concerned about the flow of our data.
+- Commands are going to use our domain and our persistence layer to update our database.
+- Query only concerned with retrieving data from the database.

 Mediator pattern is used to reduce communication complexity between multiple objects or classes.
 This pattern provides a mediator class which normally handles all the communications between different classes and supports easy maintenance of the code by loose coupling.
 With the mediator pattern, communication between objects is encapsulated within a mediator object.
 Objects no longer communicate directly with each other, but instead communicate through the mediator.
 This reduces the dependencies between communicating objects, thereby reducing coupling.
 A good example to demonstrates mediator pattern is, the control tower at an airport.
 The pilots of the planes approaching or departing the terminal area communicate with the tower rather than explicitly communicating with one another.
 The constraints on who can take off or land are enforced by the tower.